bsyh/brax/README.md

  - **Previous contributions links**: [Real-time Blink Detection ROS Package](https://github.com/bsyh/blink_detect_live)
  - **LinkedIn profile**: https://www.linkedin.com/in/brucesh/
 ### Project ideas proposal
 Visulization is proposed to be implemented in MuJoCo XLA (MJX) pipeline in HTML format.
 Such option provides portability to difference platforms.
-Considering brax and mujoco is widely used across platforms, across-platform is a prioritized requiremnt for this project.
-Platforms includs headless embedded linux, cloud TPU/GPU, local AMD/Nvidia GPU or Applle Silicon.
+Considering brax and mujoco is widely used across platforms, portability is a prioritized requiremnt for this project.
+The use case of brax includs but not limited to: headless embedded linux, cloud TPU/GPU, local AMD/Nvidia GPU or Applle Silicon.

 Another option is Qt for multi, but
 | **Hours** | **Task** |